Tomato Pesto Pizza, My Favorite Basil Pesto Recipe, & The Simplest Tomato Salad

 1/2 teaspoon salt

-If using raw almonds, spread them on a baking sheet or piece of aluminum foil and place in a 350 degree oven for 8 to 10 minutes--a toaster oven works great for this, especially in summer.
+If using raw almonds, spread them on a baking sheet or piece of aluminum foil and place in a 350 degree oven for 8 to 10 minutes; a toaster oven works great for this, especially in summer (I adore my Oster Toaster Convection Oven and use it daily all year round).

 *Last week I was surprised to discover that my Savory Tomato Pesto Pie post, which I had completely forgotten I'd begun by saying "Sometimes it's good to be alone in the kitchen," was published almost one year to the day before my recent review of Alone In The Kitchen With An Eggplant.
 By the way, have you divulged what you eat when you find yourself alone in the kitchen yet?
 The ever growing list we're compiling is truly fascinating.
 So do tell!

-© 2007 FarmgirlFare.com, the award-winning blog where Farmgirl Susan shares stories and photos of her crazy country life on 240 remote Missouri acres.
+© FarmgirlFare.com, the pesto slathered foodie farm blog where Farmgirl Susan shares recipes, stories, and photos from her crazy country life on 240 remote Missouri acres.

 With pesto proper: take the same ingredients above, substituting pesto for fresh basil.
 Heat in a skillet with 1/2&1/2 for a make-do pesto cream sauce.
 Toast some pine nuts, toss it all together wtih spiral or other small shape pasta.